 Improved Efficiency and Safety

-To ensure the BMV receives the UTT (Uniform Traffic Ticket) or SR16 form, some counties send in multiple copies of the same conviction information by mailing or faxing.
+To ensure the BMV receives the SR16 or OWI PCA form, some counties send in multiple copies of the same conviction SR16 or pre-conviction OWI PCA information by mailing or faxing.
 This duplicates effort for county staff and the BMV.

-Others do not send in SR16s at the time of conviction, but wait until after a grace period to receive a payment.
-This is not compliant with federal requirements and counties now know that convictions must be sent as soon as possible.
+Others do not send in SR16s at the time of conviction but wait until after a grace period to receive a payment.
+This is not compliant with federal requirements and counties now know that convictions must be sent within 10 days of judgments being entered on cases.

-Sending conviction information via electronic transfer, mail or fax within 10 days brings Indiana into compliance and will ensure data on unsafe drivers is readily available, thus keeping our roadways safer for all Hoosiers.
+Sending conviction and OWI PCA information via electronic transfer, mail or fax within 10 days brings Indiana into compliance and will ensure data on unsafe drivers is readily available, thus keeping our roadways safer for all Hoosiers.

-A daily BMV run is now scheduled, so SR16s sent before 6:00 PM will get processed each night and therefore on the record the following morning.
+A daily BMV run is now scheduled, so SR16s and OWI PCAs sent before 6:00 PM EST will get processed each night and therefore on the record the following morning if applicable.

 How to Get Started